Kenyan Supreme Court on Structural Interdicts and Application of UN Guidelines on Evictions

 Party arguments on structural interdicts

 The Respondents argued that structural interdicts were an invention of the Canadian and South African Constitutions.
-Their use was restricted and only suitable in situations where the executive arm of government was intransigent, all attempts at persuasion and assistance to the State had failed, and the order issued by court was not ambiguous.
+Their use was restricted and only suitable in situations: where the executive arm of government is intransigent, all attempts at persuasion and assistance to the State had failed and the order issued by court is not ambiguous.
 This threshold had not been met by the Appellants.

 Party arguments on applicability of international law